kareemob/Kareem-s-technical-assessment/README.md

 - ✅ Plan the Required test cases.

-- ✅ I used Page Object Model Design
+- ✅ I used Page Object Model Design and Singlton Design

 ## Obstacles